Frame (Ben Wendel album)

-Frame is an album by saxophonist and composer Ben Wendel on Sunnyside, released on February 28, 2012.
-The album features a mix of contemporary styles, with configurations ranging from a duo to a full sextet.
-Frame was recorded on January 19 and 20, 2011, in Brooklyn, NY.
+Frame is an album by saxophonist and composer Ben Wendel, released on February 28, 2012, on the Sunnyside label.
+It features a mix of contemporary styles, with configurations ranging from a duo to a full sextet.
+The album was recorded on January 19 and 20, 2011, in Brooklyn, New York.

-Frame features multireedist Ben Wendel, primarily on tenor saxophone, and keyboards played by Gerald Clayton, Tigran Hamasyan (piano), Adam Benjamin, guitarist Nir Felder, bassist Ben Street, and drummer Nate Wood.
+Frame features multireedist Ben Wendel, primarily on tenor saxophone, with keyboards played by Gerald Clayton, Tigran Hamasyan (piano), Adam Benjamin, guitarist Nir Felder, bassist Ben Street, and drummer Nate Wood.

 Reception

 Frame received positive reviews upon its release, with critics praising the musicians' virtuosity and the album's diverse yet cohesive nature.
 Michael J. West, in his review dated April 14, 2012, commended the album's masterful centerpiece, "Jean and Renata," as well as Wendel's saxophone skills and the band's tight chemistry.

+Track listing

+All tracks are written by Ben Wendel except where noted.